lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_01.md

 # Spacing of 10 will have 11 points for length 100
 define / NX / 11
 define / NY / 6

+# try 10 meter spacing with 9 nodes first
+# overwrite and use 5 meter spacing with 17 nodes
 define / NZ / 9
 define / NZ / 17
 ```